How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 • Notes and task management living in different places

-Flip that around: if you just record the meeting, extracting action items can be automated, and all you do is set owners and due dates before dropping them into your Notion Tasks DB—no more hand-copying, no more misses.
+Flip that around: if you just record the meeting, extracting action items can be automated, and all you have to do is set owners and due dates before dropping them into your Notion Tasks DB.
+No more hand-copying, no more misses.
 If you'd rather not be tied to a Notion AI plan or a bot in the room, a recording-first flow is the lightest path.

 Start with your next meeting: record it, and move one AI-extracted action item into a Notion task.
 Once that single task starts moving, you won't want to go back to hand-transcribing.